Skin Cancer

 - A sore that won’t heal

-Also be aware that moles can grow in hidden areas of your body, such as between toes, on your scalp or under a nail.
+Moles also can grow in hidden areas of your body.
+This includes between toes, on your scalp or under a nail.
 If you notice a mole that has changed, or if you have a new mole that doesn’t look like your other moles, contact your healthcare provider right away.

 CAUSES & RISK FACTORS